-This method is used to determine protein in standard wines, ciders, and sake.
+This method is used to determine protein in distilled spirits products with solids less than or equal to 0.6 g/100 mL.
 The objective of this method is to determine the nitrogen content as a basis for the calculation of the protein level.
 TTB Procedure 2004-1 requires that all Alcohol Facts Labels include a statement of average analysis for calories, fat, carbohydrate, and protein.
+Protein is not expected in low solids distilled products.